mika-s/mika-s.github.io/_posts/2019-04-08-debugging-http-requests.markdown

 Fiddler generally works out-of-the-box, but if it doesn't you can try to look up in the [documentation][fiddler-configuration] on how to set it up.
 Fiddler works by setting up a proxy on port 8888.
-It will therefore sit between the client and the server and listen to requests and reponses, which it shows in a list.
+It will therefore sit between the client and the server and listen to requests and responses, which it shows in a list.
 If you're using a tool such as SoapUI you might have to restart it after starting Fiddler.
 Otherwise it will not use the Fiddler proxy.
 You might also have to restart the tool or any consoles after shutting down Fiddler, in order to stop using the proxy.